 Non-Resident Income Tax

-If you are not a tax resident, i.e. if you do not stay in Andorra but your income is generated in the Principality, you’ll be charged an income tax of 10% on all economic activity that occurs within the country’s jurisdiction.
+If you are not a tax resident (i.e. if you do not stay in Andorra), but your income is generated in the principality, you will have to pay IRNR.
+Levied at a rate of 10%, IRNR is payable on all economic activity that occurs within the country’s jurisdiction.

-Once you formally become a resident, you will be eligible for the tiered tax brackets and income adjusted rates mentioned above.
-Though this 10% is still a very low rate for income tax, it’s important to note that Andorra does not have taxation treaties with a wide range of countries yet, so you may be taxed twice.
+Once you formally become a resident, you will be eligible for the tiered tax brackets and income adjusted rates mentioned further up.
+Although the 10% rate is still a very low rate for income tax, it’s important to note that Andorra currently has taxation treaties with only 24 countries.
+Depending on where you live, you may be taxed twice.

 Technically, Andorra does not charge sales tax.
 This is the reason why many people from both Spain and France happily hop the border to indulge in tax-free shopping.

-Unlike sales tax, VAT or value-added tax is applicable for all goods and especially services.
+Unlike sales tax, VAT is applicable for all goods and especially services.
 Here in Andorra, it is locally known as Impost General Indirecte or IGI for short.

-This might raise the question of whether or not VAT rates are inflated to compensate for the absence of sales tax — you’d be happy to know that’s not the case.
-Andorra actually boasts some of the lowest VAT rates in Europe, at 4.5%.
+This might raise the question of whether or not VAT rates are inflated to compensate for the absence of sales tax—you’ll be happy to know that’s not the case.
+At an average rate of 4.5%, Andorra actually boasts some of the lowest VAT rates in Europe.

 Corporate Tax Rates

-Corporate tax in Andorra is primarily levied on the profits obtained by companies or other legal entities operating within the borders of the Principality.
+Corporate tax in Andorra is primarily levied on the profits obtained by companies or other legal entities operating within the borders of the principality.
+As of today, the Andorran corporate tax rate is a reasonable and meagre 10%.

-Despite the recent changes to Andorra’s tax system, the corporate tax rates are still regarded as some of the most competitive in the world — much lower compared to France and Spain at 33.33% and 25% respectively.
-Companies in France making under €38,000 can pay as little as 15% which is still a lot more than what you’d end up paying in Andorra.
+Despite the recent changes to Andorra’s tax system, the corporate tax rates are still regarded as some of the most competitive in the world—much lower when compared to France (25%) and Spain (25%).
+Companies in France making under €38,000 can pay as little as 15%, which is still a lot more than what you’d end up paying in Andorra.

-It is also worth noting that companies based in Andorra are not held liable for withholding tax from dividends, nor are they responsible for income paid to non-residents.
+It is also worth noting that companies based in Andorra are not responsible for withholding tax from dividends, nor are they responsible for income paid to non-residents.
+With benefits like these, it’s little wonder more and more people are looking to establish to establish a company in Andorra.

 Capital Gains Tax